SMART Permission Tickets

 Trust and Client Registration

 This specification is designed so that client identity does not need to be universally understood.
-The Permission Ticket carries the authorization context; the client only needs to prove it holds the key bound to the ticket.
+The Permission Ticket carries the authorization context; the client only needs to prove it holds the key bound to the ticket (or satisfies the framework binding).
 Data Holders need to authenticate clients, but do not need to maintain a shared global client registry.

-Client ID format and registration details are determined by the chosen registration model.
+Client ID format and registration details are determined by the chosen approach.
 Client-to-Issuer issuance protocol details are out of scope for this specification; profile-specific guides may define them.

 The Request: